Matt Vierling Player Props: Tigers vs. Twins

-On Friday, Matt Vierling (batting .345 in his past 10 games) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Matt Vierling (.355 batting average in his past 10 games), take on starter Pablo Lopez and the Minnesota Twins at Comerica Park, Saturday at 7:15 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Royals.
+He had a one-hit performance in his most recent game (1-for-3) against the Twins.

 Matt Vierling Game Info & Props vs. the Twins